 Who owns Mother Jones?

 We are a 501(c)(3) nonprofit, which means we don't report to any stockholders, owners, or corporate conglomerates.
-We are supported by a diverse set of revenue streams—including subscriptions, newsstand sales, individual donations, foundation support, and advertising—which means that in addition to being editorially independent, we run a stable business.
+Our biggest source of support is our readers (via subscriptions and donations), but we also have advertising and other revenue—which means that in addition to being editorially independent, we run a stable business.

 What is the Foundation for National Progress?